 Meet Buddy (pictured below).
 He is a medical experimentation survivor.
 Scientists used his body for 8 years.
 We don't know what was done to him.
 Most people don't.
 He is one of the very few animals who have made it out alive.

-The NSW Government report that, in the past year, only 30 of the thousands of cats and dogs used in medical experimentation were given homes.
+The latest NSW Government statistics reveal that, in 2020, no dogs and only 75 cats used in medical experimentation were given homes.
+In 2019, no cats and only 30 dogs were rehomed.
 We have no idea how many have made it out alive in previous years, as this data has only recently become available.

-The change to record keeping came following an Animal Justice Party Bill calling for cats and dogs to be given the right to be released into family homes rather than killed at the end of experimentation.
+The change to record-keeping came following an Animal Justice Party Bill in 2018 calling for cats and dogs to be given the right to be released into family homes rather than killed at the end of experimentation.
 The Bill did not get the support of the Government.
-The Liberal/National Government’s rejection of the Bill leaves animals, who have already endured having their bodies recycled through experiments, facing death row.
+The Liberal/National Government’s rejection of the Bill left animals, who had already endured having their bodies recycled through experiments, facing death row.

 But there’s more to this story: We are being forced to pay for experimentation on animals like Buddy through our taxes.